ckeditor/ckeditor5/docs/getting-started/integrations/react-multiroot.md

 This page focuses on describing the usage of the multi-root editor in React applications.
 If you would like to use a different type of editor, you can find more information {@link getting-started/integrations/react here}.

-The easiest way to use multi-root CKEditor&nbsp;5 in your React application is by using the {@link getting-started/legacy-getting-started/predefined-builds#multi-root-editor multi-root rich text editor build}.

 <info-box hint>
 	The multi-root editors in React is supported since version 6.2.0 of this package.